robson-sanchez/java-webhook-publisher/README.md

 # java-webhook-publisher-core
-Java library to publish event using Webhook events
+Java library to publish events using webhooks